cannikin/pragmatic-rails-deployment/manuscript/0-introduction.md

 Your site must remain available and serving users with a minimum of downtime (ideally none).
 The setup and deployment I discuss will keep you up in all of these scenarios, and more.

 W> High availability can become an adventure all on its own.
 You may start thinking up increasingly unlikely disaster scenarios (the [transatlantic communcations cables](http://en.wikipedia.org/wiki/Transatlantic_communications_cable) are severed by a rogue submarine at the same time a zombie outbreak hits the east coast of the United States!) and come up with more and more creative solutions keep your site up.
 Keeping your site available in the face of this particular combination of unlikey events is actually possible within the AWS infrastructure!
 However, I won't have the room in this book to discuss the social and political ramifications of the undead and their insatiable hunger for brains.
-Sorry.

 So, this book is not claiming to be the One True Way™ to deploy your app.
 More like A Way that Works Great in Many Real World Scenarios™.